trycrmr/isp-dhcp-watcher/README.md

           pause pinging for IP changes (?necessary?)
           update aws route 53 DNS record with the new IP if that fails, email me?
-            if that is successful, resume the intervals, and email me?

         2 if the IP hasn't changed for 8640 tries (presuming a ping interval every 10 seconds), email me that it hasn't, break the loop, and recursively call the function to start checking the IP again.
 This will provide me a daily update that the script is still working and keep the variable counting the loops from getting really long and eventually breaking.